Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

 Change the team names to custom names depending on the game mode

+## disable_damages.gsc

+Disable melee knifing damage.
+Also prevents players from dying to their own grenades and rockets.
+Note that if you shoot enough rockets (around 20/30) you can still kill yourself.
+This also doesn't prevent players from killing themselves when they hold a frag grenade in their hands.

 ## disable_nuke_killstreak.gsc

 Prevent players from obtaining the nuke/M.O.A.B killstreak when they have enough kills.

-## disable_self_explosive_damage.gsc

-Prevents players from dying to their own grenades and rockets.
-Note that if you shoot enough rockets (around 20/30) you can still kill yourself.
-This also doesn't prevent players from killing themselves when they hold a frag grenade in their hands.

 ## display_player_stats.gsc